WISW: History

 By 2002, the station adjusted its format again to a full-time news-talk format, competing head-on with rival WVOC.
 In addition to "Good Morning Columbia", the station featured a rotating "Local Angle" hour with nationally syndicated Neal Boortz, Bill O'Reilly, Sean Hannity, Laura Ingraham, Rollye James, and Jim Bohannon.

 Until the format and transmitter move of WNKT from Charleston to Columbia, a weeknight "Prime Time Sports" program and a weekly "Sporting News Radio" program were featured.

 Also in 2002, WISW began airing South Carolina Gamecocks games after Host Communications decided to take the contract to Citadel Communications.
 WVOC had been the flagship of the Gamecocks for 48 years, but owner Clear Channel Communications was not willing to move any Gamecocks-related programming to the more powerful FM stations in its Columbia cluster.
-In contrast, Host's contract with Citadel guaranteed the Gamecocks airtime on Citadel's FM stations including WTCB-FM.
+In contrast, Host's contract with Citadel guaranteed the Gamecocks airtime on Citadel's FM stations including WTCB.
 The station lost flagship status when WNKT moved in from Charleston in 2007.
-However, WISW remains the exclusive home of the women's basketball program (when there is a conflict between men's and women's games, WNKT airs the men's game while WISW airs the women's game).
+However, WISW remained the exclusive home of the women's basketball program (when there was a conflict between men's and women's games, WNKT aired the men's game while WISW aired the women's game).

 "Good Morning Columbia" moved to WWNU and later WWNQ in 2012.

-On February 3, 2014, WISW shifted to a sports talk format, utilizing the NBC Sports Radio Network.
-After a brief period as "1320 The Fan," it switched its branding to "NBC Sports Radio AM 1320".
+On February 3, 2014, WISW shifted to a sports talk format, utilizing the NBC Sports Radio network; it was the first Cumulus Media station to begin carrying a 24/7 Westwood One feed after the company's acquisition of the syndicator.
+After a brief period as "1320 The Fan", WISW switched its branding to "NBC Sports Radio AM 1320".
+When NBC Sports Radio ended operations as a full-time network, WISW switched to ESPN Radio, branded as "ESPN Radio 1320".

-When NBC Sports Radio ended programming as a full-time sports format WISW switched to ESPN Radio, branded as "ESPN Radio 1320".
+Cumulus Media took WISW off the air on March 26, 2025; the closure left the Atlanta Braves without a radio affiliate in Columbia.
+In its filing with the Federal Communications Commission (FCC), Cumulus stated it was "deciding whether to change the format or sell the station"; it had used the same rationale for other station closures earlier in the year.
+The license for WISW, along with three other defunct Cumulus stations, was surrendered that September; the FCC cancelled the station's license on September 29, 2025 at 12:01 AM EDT.